Class HTMLImageElement

 - string

-A string indicating the full URL of the image currently visible in
+A string indicating the full URL of the image currently selected by the browser to load.
+If the image uses the Srcset attribute,

 Remarks